 [2] They deserve honor in respect of the great love and affection that they bear to their children.
 The evidence of that love [is] both in their care and in cost.
 Their care in bringing up their children is a sign their hearts are full of love to them.
 Parents often take more care of their children than for themselves.
-They take care of them when they are tender, lest, like wall fruit,20 they should be nipped in the bud.
+They take care of them when they are tender, lest, like wall fruit, they should be nipped in the bud.
 As children grow older, the care of parents grows greater.
 They are afraid of their children falling when young and of worse than falls when they are older.
 Their love is evidenced by their cost (2Co 12:14).
 They lay up and they lay out for their children.
 [They] are not like the raven or ostrich that are cruel to their young (Job 39:16).
-Parents sometimes impoverish themselves to enrich their children, and children cannot be so to their parents.
+Parents sometimes impoverish themselves to enrich their children.
+Children never can equal a parent's love, for parents are the instruments of life to their children, and children cannot be so to their parents.